Pentacon Six or Norita?

 Secondly, the inner and outer tubes are in contact at many points,

-and stop down the lens diaphragm.
-Ball-bearings between the inner
+rotate and stop down the lens diaphragm.
+Ball-bearings

 Worse, even though the tubes appeared new and unused, one day when I was trying them out, there was a grating noise, and all the ball-bearings fell out of one of the tubes, which is now useless!
 I shall have to see if my repairer is prepared to take a look at it.
 In contrast, the Pentacon Six tube design is simple and light-weight.
 Above all, it just works without problems, year after year.